OpenEvalProject/evals/manuscripts/elife-94703/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/94703/elife-94703-fig5-v1.jpg)

 **Figure 5.:** (A–D) Comparison of preferred temperature (Tp) of flies between fed (white circles), starved (STV; gray triangles), and refed (blue, green, or dark green squares) states.
 Flies were starved for 24 hr.
 Starved flies were refed with sucralose blue squares (A1–D1) or glucose for 10 min green squares (A2–D2) or 1 hr dark green squares (A3).
 After the 10 min or 1 hr refeeding, the temperature preference behavior assays were performed immediately at ZT1–3, ZT4–6, ZT7–9, and ZT10–12 in LD.
 The Shapiro–Wilk test was performed to test for normality.
 One-way ANOVA or Kruskal–Wallis test was used for statistical analysis.
 Stars indicate Tukey’s post hoc test or Dunn’s test compared between each experiment and the starved condition at the same time point.
 All data presented are means with SEM. *p < 0.05. **p < 0.01. ***p < 0.001. ****p < 0.0001.
 (E) Comparison of Tp during the daytime in each feeding state.
 One-way ANOVA or Kruskal–Wallis test was used for statistical analysis between ZT1–3 and ZT7–9 or ZT10–12, respectively.
-R and AR indicate rhythmic and arrhythmic, respectively, during the daytime.Figure 5—source data 1.
+R and AR indicate rhythmic and arrhythmic, respectively, during the daytime.

 Because starved w1118 flies showed an advanced phase shift of TPR with a peak at ZT7–9 (Figure 5A, gray line), it is likely that the highest Tp simply masks the taste-evoked warm preference at ZT7–9.
 We also focused on nutrient- (carbohydrate-) induced warm preference.
 Starved w1118 and y1w1 flies successfully increased Tp after 10 min of glucose refeeding (Figure 5A2, B2, green line, Figure 5—source data 1).
 Glucose refeeding for 1 hr resulted in Tp similar to that of fed w1118 flies (Figure 5A3, dark green line).
 Because the feeding rhythm peaks in the morning or morning/evening (Ro et al., 2014; Xu et al., 2008), our data suggest that the feeding rhythm and taste-evoked warm preference do not occur in parallel.

-## Circadian clock genes are required for taste-evoked warm preference, but not for nutrient-induced warm preference
+### Circadian clock genes are required for taste-evoked warm preference, but not for nutrient-induced warm preference

 We asked whether the circadian clock is involved in taste-evoked warm preference.
 We used clock gene null mutants, period01 (per01) and timeless01 (tim01).
 Although they showed significant starvation responses (Figure 5C, D, black and gray lines, Figure 5—source data 1), neither starved per01 nor tim01 mutants could show taste-evoked warm preference upon sucralose refeeding (Figure 5C1, D1, blue lines, Figure 5—source data 1).
 Nevertheless, they fully recovered upon glucose refeeding in LD at any time of day (Figure 5C2, D2, green lines, Figure 5—source data 1).
 Therefore, our data suggest that clock genes are required for taste-evoked warm preference, but not for nutrient-induced warm preference.